mk6502/mk6502.github.io/content/posts/cross-posting-to-medium.md

 Not only is it faster - it also creates a canonical link between the Medium post and your external blog's post.

-I don't really know the first thing about SEO, so I'll let Wikipedia explain it: https://en.wikipedia.org/wiki/Canonical_link_element
+I don't really know the first thing about SEO, so I'll let Wikipedia explain it: [https://en.wikipedia.org/wiki/Canonical_link_element](https://en.wikipedia.org/wiki/Canonical_link_element)

+That's all there is to it.
+Stories on Medium will have a "originally published at" link to your blog at the bottom of the posts.
+You get the benefits of "owning" your blog as well as the discoverability aspect of Medium.